sean-r-olson/poppyseed/README.md

 # Poppyseed Pottery
 Poppyseed Pottery is a Minneapolis, Minnesota based pottery business.
-This project was created to showcase, and build awareness of her work, as well as give updates on upcoming events and provide contact information for prospective customers/clients.
+This project was created to showcase, and build awareness of the artist's work, as well as give updates on upcoming events and provide the artist's contact information.

 This project was built with mobile-first, responsive web design principles - so view it on your phone, laptop, or tablet.